Ballyknockan: Land War period

 Ballyknockan was an area of anti-landlord agitation during the Land War.
-In 1887, a widow and her family were to be evicted from their home.
-Men employed by her landlord knocked the roof of her house and evicted the family while they were at mass.
-A law at the time stated that if a house was built within a day with smoke coming out of the chimney, the occupants couldn’t be evicted.
+In 1887, a widow named Biddy Mulvey and her blind sister were to be evicted from their home.
+Men employed by her landlord, Michael "Thunder" Cullen, knocked the roof of her house in May of that year and evicted the family while they were at mass.
+A law at the time stated that if a house was built within a day with smoke coming out of the chimney, the occupants couldn't be evicted.
 The community worked together and built a house in a day for them and the fire was lit, ensuring they could not be evicted.
+The Leinster Leader reported that the Ballyknockan Brass Band, with their "splendid brass instruments in order, accompanied by the Ballyknockan 98 Cross Pikes in their uniforms" helped march Biddy Mulvey back to her home.
 A plaque commemorating the event can be seen on the remains of the ruined cottage.